Studsministern/1DT305-Applied-IoT-Project/README.md

     </h6>
 </div>

 I am very satisfied with this project.
 It has taught me a lot, and I believe it provides a great starting point for further development.
-The code works well, as it will continue trying to reconnect to Wi-Fi and Adafruit IO until it succeeds.
+The code works well, and it will continue trying to reconnect to Wi-Fi and Adafruit IO until it succeeds.
 The circuitry is also extremely simple, as it doesn't require any extra components other than the microcontroller, the sensors themselves and wires to connect them.
 There is still a lot of room for improvement, but as a first IoT project it works very well!

 #### Further improvements
 Some ideas for how to improve on this project are:
-- Simplifying the code.
-It works very well but some parts could definitely be done even better.
-There are some try-catch statements that may be unneccessary, and maybe even some variables that are not needed.
+- Connect a MQTT app to be able to send mobile notifications.
+Perhaps [MQTT Dashboard](https://play.google.com/store/apps/details?id=com.app.vetru.mqttdashboard&hl=en_US) or [Home Assistant](https://play.google.com/store/apps/details?id=io.homeassistant.companion.android&hl=en_US).
 - Connecting all electronics on a small experimental board or custom made PCB, and 3D-print a case for it.
 The FC-28 sensor probe and the micro-USB cable would then be connected to this case.
 - Using batteries for power.
+This may require using LoRaWAN instead of Wi-Fi.
+Or maybe even [a custom version of MicroPython](https://ghubcoder.github.io/posts/deep-sleeping-the-pico-micropython/) to be able to put the RP2 in deep sleep.
-- Using subscription to be able to change delays or other settings from a dashboard.
+- Using subscriptions or a local web server to change delays or other settings from a dashboard.
 - Using the soil moisture information to automatically trigger watering of plants.